dyhes/zulip/docs/production/deployment.md

-Generally installations will not want to set any of these options; the `--skip-*` options are primarily useful for reducing upgrade downtime for servers that are upgraded frequently by core Zulip developers.
+Generally installations will not want to set any of these options; the `--skip-*` options are primarily useful for reducing upgrade downtime for servers that are upgraded frequently by core Aloha developers.

 #### `git_repo_url`